 1. Pet MD Hydrocortisone Itch Relief Spray

-- Multi-pet use: Safe for dogs, cats, and even horses
+- Suitable for multiple pet types including dogs, cats, and horses

 - No fragrance or dyes